marcusshepp/dollars/README.md

 TODO:
-- purchase a number of the time at once.
+- purchase # of item btn